awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-templates.md

 ### Creating a Launch Template Version<a name="create-launch-template-version"></a>

 When you create a launch template version, you can specify new launch parameters or use an existing version as the base for the new version\.
+For more information about the launch parameters, see [Creating a Launch Template](#create-launch-template)\.

 **To create a launch template version using the console**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. In the navigation pane, choose **Launch Templates**, and select the launch template\.
+1. In the navigation pane, choose **Launch Templates**\.

-1. Choose **Create launch template**, **Create a new template version**\.
+1. Choose **Create launch template**\.

+1. For **What would you like to do**, choose **Create a new template version**

-1. Specify a description for the launch template version\.
+1. For **Launch template name**, select the name of the existing launch template from the list\.

-1. To create a launch template version from an existing version, select the source template and source template version\.
+1. For **Template version description**, type a description for the launch template version\.

+1. \(Optional\) Select a version of the launch template, or a version of a different launch template, to use as a base for the new launch template version\.
+The new launch template version inherits the launch parameters from this launch template version\.

-1. Specify or adjust the launch parameters as required, and choose **Create launch template**\.
-For more information about launch template parameters, see [Creating a Launch Template](#create-launch-template)\.
+1. Modify the launch parameters as required, and choose **Create launch template**\.

-To view information about launch template versions, select the launch template and choose **Versions** in the details pane\.

 **To create a launch template version using the command line**
 + Use the [create\-launch\-template\-version](http://docs.aws.amazon.com/cli/latest/reference/ec2/create-launch-template-version.html) \(AWS CLI\) command\.
 You can specify a source version on which to base the new version\.
-The new version inherits the same launch parameters, except for parameters that you specify in `--launch-template-data`\.
+The new version inherits the launch parameters from this version, and you can override parameters using `--launch-template-data`\.
 The following example creates a new version based on version 1 of the launch template and specifies a different AMI ID\.

   ```
   aws ec2 create-launch-template-version --launch-template-id lt-0abcd290751193123 --version-description WebVersion2 --source-version 1 --launch-template-data '{"ImageId":"ami-c998b6b2"}'